iturdikulov/notes/mathematics.md

 ---
-title: Mathematics
 date: 2023-03-06
+draft: true
+sr-due: 2023-03-15
+sr-ease: 230
+sr-interval: 2
 tags:
 - definition
 - inbox
-draft: true
-sr-due: 2023-03-15
-sr-interval: 2
-sr-ease: 230
 ---

+# Mathematics

 > Mathematics is the study of numbers, shapes, and patterns.
 The word comes from
 > the Greek μάθημα (máthema), meaning "science, knowledge, or learning", and is